-3. is a document acknowledging the receipt of goods by a carrier
+3. is a document acknowledging the receipt of goods by a carrier a.
+Waybill b.
+Consignment note c.
+Charter party d.
+Bill of lading a.
+Rail b.
+Road c.
+Sea d.
+Air

-- a.
-Waybill

-- b.
-Consignment note

-- c.
-Charter party

-- d.
-Bill of lading

 4. Which is the fastest means of transport?